TerrenceInData/Demonstrating-SQL-Skills-in-BigQuery/README.md

-# SQL Aggregate-Functions-avocado_data
+# Demonstrating the use of SQL Skills in BigQuery
-Demonstrating the use of Aggregate Functions using Avocado Dataset, avocado_data
+Demonstrating the use of SQL Skills in BigQuery